rukhsar7009/confusion-log2/README.md

 ## f.
 Screenshots

-_Add at least 3 screenshots below once your app is running (locally or live).
-See "How to run" for exactly how to capture them._

 1. **The main log view** — `[ADD SCREENSHOT: screenshots/01-log-view.png]`
 2. **Adding a new confusion** — `[ADD SCREENSHOT: screenshots/02-add-entry.png]`